dscaglionexcures/scripts/README.md

-# xCures Script Toolkit
+# xCures Customer Success Script Toolkit

-A collection of Python utilities for xCures Patient Registry operations, reporting, and document/PDF workflows.
+A collection of utilities for xCures Patient Registry operations, reporting, and document/PDF workflows to help CS automate common client requests and needs.

 ## Quick Start